An Economy that works for

 - An Alsace-based entrepreneurial craft beer adventure: link

-We can track the changes over time in entrepreneurship allocations,
+We can track the gradual increases over time in SME entrepreneurship allocations,

 The investment activities include measures addressing energy transition, the circular economy, climate adaptation and risk management & just transition).